Cadillac V8 engine: 425 series

-In 1977 Cadillac introduced a new 425 cuin V8, based on the architecture of the 472, but with a smaller, 4.082 in bore and the same 4.06 in stroke.
+In 1977, Cadillac introduced a new 425 cuin V8, based on the architecture of the 472, but with a smaller, 4.082 in bore and the same 4.06 in stroke.
 The new engine was also 100 lb lighter.

 The 425 was offered in L33 form, with a four-barrel carburetor, producing 180 hp at 4000 rpm and 320 lbft of torque at 2000 rpm, and L35 with electronic multi-port fuel injection for 195 hp and 320 lbft of torque, but peaked at 2400 rpm.

 The 425 was used through 1979 on all Cadillacs except the Seville and 1979 Eldorados.

 368

-In 1980 the 425 was replaced with the L61, which was the same basic 472 family engine de-bored to 3.8 in but retaining the 472 and 425 engines' 4.06 in stroke for a total displacement of 368 cuin.
+In 1980, the 425 was replaced with the L61, which was the same basic 472 family engine de-bored to 3.8 in but retaining the 472 and 425 engines' 4.06 in stroke for a total displacement of 368 cuin.
 The reduction in displacement was largely an effort to meet CAFE requirements for fuel economy.
 Throttle-body fuel injection was now standard on Eldorado and Seville when equipped with the 368.
-Rear-wheel drive cars and the Commercial Chassis for hearse and ambulance builders used the Rochester Quadrajet 4-barrel carburetor.
+Rear-wheel-drive cars and the Commercial Chassis for hearse and ambulance builders used the Rochester Quadrajet 4-barrel carburetor.

-Cadillac referred to this new TBI (throttle-body fuel injection) system as Digital fuel injection (DFI); this particular induction system was later adopted by other GM divisions, except on Oldsmobile V8s, and was used well into the 1990s on GM trucks.
+Cadillac referred to this new TBI (throttle-body fuel injection) system as Digital Fuel Injection (DFI); this particular induction system was later adopted by other GM divisions, except on Oldsmobile V8s, and was used well into the mid-1990s on GM trucks.

-Power output dropped to 145 hp at 3600 rpm and torque to 270 lbft at 2000 rpm in DEFI forms as used on the front-wheel drive Seville and Eldorado but 150 hp on the 4-barrel Quadrajet-equipped RWD models.
+Power output dropped to 145 hp at 3600 rpm and torque to 270 lbft at 2000 rpm in DEFI forms as used on the front-wheel-drive Seville and Eldorado but 150 hp on the four-barrel Quadrajet-equipped RWD models.
 This engine was standard on all Cadillacs except the redesigned Seville, in which it was optional.